brillout/wildcard-api/readme.md

 it makes functions defined on the server "callable" in the browser.
 Nothing more, nothing less.

-How you retrieve/mutate data is up to you.
+How you retrieve/mutate data is up to you;
-For example, you can use any NoSQL/SQL/ORM query:
+you can use any NoSQL/SQL/ORM query:

 ~~~js
 const endpoints = require('wildcard-api');